zsugabubus/interception-k2k/README.md

 <kbd>control</kbd> locks when both keys are pressed together.
 The same for <kbd>meta</kbd>.

+### disable-keys

+This lets you disable certain keys that you have mapped elsewhere, forcing you to adjust to their new location.
+If you are chaining configurations, make sure you disable first, then add the new mapping.

 ### home-row-mods

 Mapping <kbd>a</kbd>,<kbd>s</kbd>,<kbd>d</kbd>,<kbd>f</kbd>,<kbd>j</kbd>,<kbd>k</kbd>,<kbd>l</kbd>,<kbd>;</kbd> and <kbd>space</kbd> to <kbd>control</kbd>, <kbd>alt</kbd>, <kbd>meta</kbd> and <kbd>shift</kbd> when held.